Language-Guided Transformer Tokenizer for Human Motion Generation: Method

-Our architecture is closely integrated with LLaMA, incorporating RMSNorm~\cite{zhang2019root}, SwiGLU activation~\cite{shazeer2020glu}, and advanced rotary position embedding (RoPE)~\cite{su2024roformer}.
+Our architecture is closely integrated with LLaMA.
+We incorporate RMSNorm~\cite{zhang2019root}, SwiGLU activation~\cite{shazeer2020glu}, and advanced rotary position embedding (RoPE)~\cite{su2024roformer}.
 The RoPE \textit{base} is set to 100 to accommodate short sequence tasks.
 We further enhance the transformer networks of both tokenizer $\mathcal{E}$ and detokenizer $\mathcal{D}$ with UNet-like long skip connections for higher-fidelity motion reconstruction.